Article Summary

 VPNSecure is also compatible with DD-WRT and Tomato routers as well as any OpenVPN router.

-This VPN works on up to 5 devices simultaneously, which is a huge advantage of this service.
+This VPN works on up to 5 devices simultaneously, which is a standard offering in the industry today.

 Many other VPNs I’ve reviewed will try to cap you at a certain point.
 For example, they might only let you connect to three devices with your plan.